altocodenl/tagaway/readme.md

    - Only show tags relevant to the current query.
    - When just enabling geotagging, update tags every 3 seconds.
    - Suggest geotagging when having a few pictures uploaded, but only once; either enable it or dismiss the message, and don't show it again.
+   - When clicking on no man's land, unselect.

 - Open
    - Open picture and trigger fullscreen.